SHUBHAM-KANPURE/MERN-Interview-Notes/README.md

 #### 2. let

 **Definition:** `let` is block-scoped.
 It can be updated but not re-declared in the same scope.
-Hoisted but not accessible
+Hoisted but not accessible before declaration.

 **Example:**
 ```js